Insider Selling: LMP Automotive Holdings, Inc. (NASDAQ:LMPX) CEO Sells 9,000 Shares of Stock

-LMP Automotive Holdings, Inc. (NASDAQ:LMPX – Get Rating) CEO Samer Tawfik sold 9,000 shares of the business’s stock in a transaction on Monday, April 4th.
-The stock was sold at an average price of $4.83, for a total transaction of $43,470.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+LMP Automotive Holdings, Inc. (NASDAQ:LMPX – Get Rating) CEO Samer Tawfik sold 9,000 shares of LMP Automotive stock in a transaction that occurred on Monday, April 11th.
+The shares were sold at an average price of $4.59, for a total transaction of $41,310.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Samer Tawfik also recently made the following trade(s):